The Happenings on Shaw Hill

 No answer.

 It was absurd.
 My voice was almost conversational.
-If my wife or daughter were in this living room something would be WRONG, and I would not be acting like everything was as it should be.
+If my wife or daughter were in this living room something would have gone terribly wrong, and I would not be acting like everything was as it should be.

 Just cobwebs, pillow covers and a wool blanket.
 No one tied up with masking tape over their mouth looking for me.